Grounds and Facilities poster

 Third Court, The Stevenson Building

 When you choose Christ’s as an undergraduate, you join a thriving community of Masters and PhD students in Architecture, Urban Studies and Urban Design.
-Our Director of Studies is Dr Irit Katz.
+Our Directors of Studies are Dr Felipe Hernandez and Dr Irit Katz.

 At Christ’s we encourage our undergraduate Architects to broaden their perspectives as much as possible.
 Recent Christ’s students have taken part in design projects in Colombia and Mexico, as well as architectural excursions closer to home.
 We offer generous travel grants and help with the costs of materials for studio projects and key textbooks.